CAE Reading and Use of English Practice Test 4

 Mutually (adv) — shared by both parties.
 The two groups were mutually respectful towards each other.

 Consequence (n) — result or effect of something.
-You should understand that your action are going to have long-term consequences on your business enterprise.
+You should understand that your actions are going to have long-term consequences for your business enterprise.

 Part 7